harry-stark/harry-stark/README.md

 ### Hye I'm Harry Saini, but you can call me Harsimranjeet Singh Saini.

+OLD stuff; will update this one day; hopefully while being bored under a warm sun on japan beach.

 - My development interests lean towards :
   - High Performance computing.
   - Developing and extending different scientific computing frameworks (mainly focusing on developing/optimising new ops and kernels with parallel programming frameworks like CUDA, Eigen and OpenCL).